 Most people tend to consider taxes only when it concerns their income.
-Taxes like the gift and estate tax, payroll taxes, and the capital gains tax can have a serious impact on your finances, even after you retire and you're no longer earning an income.
+Taxes like the gift and estate tax, payroll taxes, self-employment tax, and the capital gains tax can have a serious impact on your finances, even after you retire and you're no longer earning an income.

 When you’re planning your future, your finances likely are of chief importance.
 We offer more than just tax knowledge when helping you plan for retirement, we offer a step-by-step plan for your retirement.
 The most important part of developing this plan is just simply taking the time to listen to what your retirement goals are.
 After that, we assess your net worth and begin to calculate the best retirement contributions you should be making.

 We also evaluate your expenses, particularly home and medical expenses, to ensure that the budget we provide to you is adequate.
 We are not investment brokers so we cannot set up investments for you, but we will find the right investment broker for you and communicate your needs to them.
 This allows them to do their job in a manner that’s consistent with the retirement plan we created for you.